trilogy-data/pytrilogy/README.md

 ## Setting Up Your Environment

 Recommend that you work in a virtual environment with requirements from both requirements.txt and requirements-test.txt installed.
 The latter is necessary to run tests (surprise).
-To run all tests you must also have docker installed.

 ## Running Tests

 The tests are implemented primarily in pytest.
+To run all tests you are strongly suggested to have docker installed, though you can manually configured the required data warehouse in an express edition of SQL server if docker is not possible.
+Guidance for the non-docker path is not provided.
+Docker is
+STRONGLY RECOMMENDED.

 A portion of the tests are dependent on having access to an AdventureWOrks2019DW example database in Microsoft SQL Server that can be downloaded via this [link]https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksDW2019.bak.

 The tests will treat this as database server a pytest fixture, starting a docker image if the tests detect a sql server is not already running.
 Before